ZieglerMarc/ACD_SP_Spring_Boot/README.md

 ---

-## Troubleshooting

-- **Database Connection Errors**:
-  If a service cannot connect to its database, ensure the database container is running and healthy.
-Sometimes, deleting the `docker_data/` directory for a fresh start helps.
-- **Port Conflicts**:
-  Make sure the ports defined in `docker-compose.yaml` are not already in use on your host.
-- **Service Communication**:
-  Services communicate using their Docker Compose service names (e.g., `bookservice:8080`).
-Do not use `localhost` for inter-service calls inside Docker.

----

 ## Development Tips

 - To run a service locally (outside Docker), make sure its database is running (either in Docker or locally) and update the `application.properties` accordingly.